-Jon Redway is a nationally recognized trial lawyer with almost thirty years’ experience representing clients in patent, trademark, trade secret, false advertising, tortious interference, antitrust, environmental and complex commercial cases in federal and state courts throughout the country, before the Patent Trial and Appeals Board of the United States Patent and Trademark Office, as well as in Section 337 patent and trademark infringement investigations before the International Trade Commission.
+Jon Redway is a nationally recognized intellectual property trial lawyer with extensive experience representing clients in patent, trademark, copyright, trade secret, false advertising, tortious interference, antitrust, environmental and complex commercial cases before federal and state courts throughout the United States, as well as before the Patent Trial and Appeal Board, the Trademark Trial and Appeal Board, and the International Trade Commission (“ITC”).

 Roanoke CollegeB.A., 1982

 - Washington D.C.
 Super Lawyers (2014-2019)

 • Tarsus Connect, LLC v.
 Cvent, Inc. Won summary judgment in Northern District of Georgia before Judge Steven D. Grimberg in April 2020 on all claims including a finding that the asserted mark was generic.